-The upper part of the Hemilock Stone is heavily impregnated with barium sulphate or bary tas, a mineral that is resistant to weathering processes and thus forms a protective cap above the pillar of softer rock below.
-Over many millennia, erosion of the softer sandstone surrounding the pillar by water, ice, and wind has shaped the strange form of the Hemilock Stone that we see today.
+The upp or part of the Hemirock Stone is heavily imprognated with barium sulphate or baryfes, a mineral that is resistant to weathering processes and thus forms a protective cap above the pillar of softer rock below.
+Over many milennia, erosion of the softer sandatone surrounding the pillar by water, i.e., and wind has shaped the strange form of the Hemirock Stone that we see today.